 Topic Content Contemporary Issues in Sport (1 Exam - worth 40% of the final grade) You will learn about participation levels and barriers to completing sporting activities.
 You will also learn how participation is impacted by the promotion of values and ethical behaviour, about the role of high-profile sporting events, the role of national governing bodies and how technology is used within sport.
 Performance & Leadership in Sport (5 assessments worth 40% of the final grade) You will develop your skills both as a performer and as a leader, in two different sporting activities, developing a range of transferable skills by planning and delivering a lesson.
 You will work both independently and as part of a team, including communicating with team mates as well as being in front of an audience when you perform.
 You will perform under pressure, both as a participant and as a leader, and will use your initiative to solve problems and make decisions.
-Sport & the Media (3 assessments worth 20% of the final grade) You will study the different sides of a range of media sources and apply real-life examples to show the nature of the relationship between media and sport.
-You will also learn how rapid development in technology is enabling sport to be viewed, replayed and discussed whenever and wherever the spectator wants.
-You will then develop your ability to evaluate and interpret the different ways in which sport is represented by the media.
+Outdoor Adventurous Activity (4 assessments worth 20% of the final grade) your local are as well as nationally in the UK for all different types of outdoor/